Books can be ordered from the UIC Medical Bookstore

 All students have access to Osmosis, an intelligent study system that is meant to optimize how and what you study during medical school coursework.
 If you are considering purchasing other study aids, please keep it in mind, as this one is provided for you for no cost.
 There is a mobile app available for both Android and Apple devices.

 Prime-level access to Osmosis is available!
 For Chicago students, go here:

 - Class of 2022: https://www.osmosis.org/UICOM-ChicagoMed2022/coursework

-Most of the recommended textbooks listed below are available from the Library of the Health Sciences as e-books.
-The ones that are not available as e-books are identified below.
+Most of the required and recommended textbooks listed below are available from the Library of the Health Sciences as electronic books (e-books), which means you do not have to purchase them.
+When possible, a link to the resource is provided.
+Links to specific readings for each block will be provided for you.
 You are not expected to read entire textbooks!
 During each block, your instructors will tell you exactly what pages, chapters, etc. to read to be prepared for sessions.
-Required textbooks or other materials are noted below.
-Additional helpful websites and other resources are listed below.

 Search for these titles here: https://vufind.carli.illinois.edu/vf-uic/ or look for them here: http://researchguides.uic.edu/lhs_medicine_hub/booklist_Phase1